Guanfacine: Interactions

 Guanfacine availability is significantly affected by the CYP3A4 and CYP3A5 enzymes.
 Medications that inhibit or induce those enzymes change the amount of guanfacine in circulation and thus its efficacy and rate of adverse effects.
 Because of its impact on the heart, it should be used with caution with other cardioactive drugs.
 A similar concern is appropriate when it is used with sedating medications.

-Guanfacine is known to lower the user's tolerance for alcohol, heightening its effect, and alcohol use may prolong the effects of the medication.

 Pharmacology

+Pharmacodynamics

-Guanfacine is a highly selective agonist of the α2A adrenergic receptor, with low affinity for other receptors.
-However it may also be a potent 5-HT2B receptor agonist, which can be associated with valvulopathy, although not all 5-HT2B agonists have this effect.
+Guanfacine is a highly selective agonist of the α2A-adrenergic receptor, with low affinity for other receptors.
+However, it is also a serotonin 5-HT2B receptor agonist.